Home Recording Studio Equipment List

 My advice….spend more on fixing your room acoustics and less on the monitors!

-I would far rather listen to cheap monitors in really good room that listen to $50,000 one is a crappy room.
+I would far rather listen to cheap monitors in really good room that listen to $50,000 monitors in a crappy room.

-I do not own the following recommendation but I have heard the Yamaha HS series many times and for the money I think they cannot be beaten.
-I have Adam AX7’s and to be honest, they are a bit hard to get used to because they are a bit Hi Fidelity and for that reason they tend to hide the “warts” in the mix and make it tougher to spot problems in a mix.
-They are OK once you get used to how to interpret them but I find the Yamahas are a bit more revealing of midrange issues and will help you sort out these problems faster.
+I do not own the following recommendation, but I have heard the Yamaha HS series many times, and for the money, I think they cannot be beaten.
+I have Adam AX7’s and to be honest, they are a bit hard to get used to because they are a bit too Hi Fidelity, and for that reason, they tend to hide the “warts” in the mix and make it tougher to spot problems in a mix.
+They are OK once you get used to how to interpret them, but I find the Yamahas are a bit more revealing of midrange issues and will help you sort out these problems faster.

 They have probably been used to mix more music than any other single monitor on the market so who am I to judge.

-I am a big fan of Beyerdynamic 990 Pro’s and this is another area that people will debate endlessly so I will say this.
+I am a big fan of Beyerdynamic 990 Pro’s.
+This is another area that people will debate endlessly so I will say this.
 You will have a very hard time getting a mix to translate well from headphones anyway so don’t get to hung up on which headphones are the best.
 Just get something that is pleasing to your ear and save your decision-making time for better things than obsessing over headphones.

 Just buy good quality stands.
 You probably aren’t going to need a whole slew of them anyway so don’t cheap out.
 The cheap ones absolutely stink and wear out very fast.